MicroEJ/docs/SDKUserGuide/index.rst

    -  User interaction.

-   Virtual Devices are imported into MicroEJ Studio within a local folder called MicroEJ Repository.
+   Virtual Devices are imported into MicroEJ SDK within a local folder called MicroEJ Repository.
 Once a Virtual Device is imported, an application can be launched and tested on Simulator.
 It also provides a mean to locally deploy the application on a MicroEJ-ready